thecredibleway/thecredibleway-com/docs/bible/why-the-bible-still-matters.md

 dismissed by others and unread by many.
 Yet this sacred text continues to endure, influence and transform lives across the globe.
 Far from being outdated, the Bible addresses the deepest human questions: *Who am I?
 Why am I here?
 What is right and wrong?
 Where can
 I find hope?
 What happens to me after I die?* It's timeless relevance is found not just in the answers it offers, but in the way it continues to shape life, inspire justice and bring personal transformation.
-The Bible is not simply a book of ancient laws, distant miracles, or tribal histories - it is a living message - one that continues to stir the conscience, strengthen the weak, challenge the proud and offer hope to the hopeless.
+The Bible is not simply a book of ancient laws, distant miracles or tribal histories - it is a living message - one that continues to stir the conscience, strengthen the weak, challenge the proud and offer hope to the hopeless.

 What makes the Bible truly extraordinary and one of a kind is not just it's [distinct character](./origins/distinctive-character.md),